-The EPA has gone in the opposite direction under President Trump: Not only does the agency intend to do away with the Clean Power Plan but it’s limiting public input on the proposed decision, scheduling just one public hearing — in Charleston, West Virginia, the symbolic heart of American coal country.
+The EPA has gone in the opposite direction under President Trump: Not only does the agency intend to do away with the Clean Power Plan, but it’s also limiting public input on the proposed decision, scheduling just one public hearing — in Charleston, West Virginia, the symbolic heart of American coal country.

 That did not meet with the approval of New York State Attorney General Eric Schneiderman, the New York City Mayor’s office, and The New School.

 This month, they partnered to create another opportunity for individuals to make their voices heard: the People’s Hearing on the Repeal of the Clean Power Plan.
 Held at The Auditorium at 66 West 12th Street, the hearing attracted hundreds of local residents, including members of The New School community, as well as elected officials, who shared their thoughts on a move that could cripple the country’s effort to reduce the greenhouse gas emissions that harm the environment and human health.

 Kicking off testimony on behalf of The New School was Michelle DePass, Director of the Tishman Environment and Design Center and Dean of the Milano School at The New School.
 DePass, also a former Environmental Protection Agency (EPA) official who was appointed by President Obama to serve as the agency’s Assistant Administrator for International and Tribal Affairs, expressed her strong disagreement with the agency’s decision to repeal the Clean Power Plan.